GGxcollab/ObsidianVault/SC-300/SC300T00A Microsoft Identify and Access Administrator.md

 		- In-depth collated reporting
 		- Governance & Compliance
 - #### **What is an identify Provider (IdP)**
 	- An identify provider (IdP) is a system that creates, manages and stores digital identities.
 Microsoft Azure Active Directory is a example.
-The capabilities and features of identify providers can
+The capabilities and features of identify providers can vary.
+The most common components are:
+		- A repository of user identities
+		- An authentication system
+		- Security protocols that defenf against instrusion
+		-